A Faster Deterministic Approximation Algorithm for TTP-2: Preliminaries

 In the first slot, the super-teams are arranged as shown in Figure \ref{fig2} if $n\equiv2$ (mod 8).
 For the case $n\equiv6$ (mod 8), the three dotted edges are reversed (the rightmost straight edge ($(u_{(m-5)/2},u_{(m+1)/2})$ is also reversed).
 The two and three super-teams connected by the directed edges form a super-game.
 The super-game composed of three super-teams on the right is called a \textit{right super-game}, and the other super-games of two super-teams are called \textit{normal super-games}.
 The direction of the edge(s) in a super-game determines the games in the super-game, which will be explained below.

-After the first slot, all super-teams except for $u_{m-1}$ and $u_{m}$, i.e., the super-teams shown by circles in Figure \ref{fig2}, change the positions by moving one position in the clockwise direction, and all directed edges except for the edge $(u_{m-2}, u_{m-1})$ on the left are reversed.
-Consequently, in the second slot, the super-teams are arranged as shown in Figure \ref{fig3}.
+After the first slot, all super-teams except for $u_{m-1}$ and $u_{m}$, i.e., the super-teams shown by circles in Figure \ref{fig2}, change the positions by moving one position in the clockwise direction, and all directed edges except for the leftmost edge incident to $u_{m-1}$ are reversed.
+Consequently, in the second slot, the super-teams are arranged as shown in Figure \ref{fig3} in Appendix \ref{SECappA}.
 The remaining slots are defined in the same manner.
 One exception is that the direction of the leftmost edge is reversed in each slot.
-The arrangement in the third slot is shown in Figure \ref{fig4} and in the $(m-2)$-th slot in Figure \ref{fig5}.

-From the second slot to the $(m-2)$-th slot, the super-game including $u_{m-1}$ is called a \textit{left super-game}, represented by $L$ in Figure \ref{fig3}.
+The arrangement in the third slot is shown in Figure \ref{fig4} in Appendix \ref{SECappA}, and in the $(m-2)$-th slot in Figure \ref{fig5} in Appendix \ref{SECappA}.
+From the second slot to the $(m-2)$-th slot, the super-game including $u_{m-1}$ is called a \textit{left super-game} , represented by $L$ in Figure \ref{fig3} and Figure \ref{fig4} in Appendix \ref{SECappA}.
 Hence, in these slots, there are one left super-game, $(m-1)/2-2$ normal super-games and one right super-game.
-The left super-game in the $(m-2)$-th slot is particularly called a \textit{special left super-game}.
+The left super-game in the $(m-2)$-th slot is particularly called a \textit{special left super-game} , represented by $S$ in Figure \ref{fig5} in Appendix \ref{SECappA}.

+At the end of the $(m-2)$-th slot, each team $t_i$ ($i=1,\ldots,n$) has played two games against $n-4$ teams and has played no game against the other three teams.
+For $i=1,\ldots,m-2$, teams $t_{2i-1}$ and $t_{2i}$ in a super-team $u_i$ have played no game against each other, and against two of the four teams in the adjacent two super-teams.
+Teams $t_{n-3}$, $t_{n-2}$, $t_{n-1}$ and $t_{n}$ have played no game against the three of these four teams except for itself.
+Games against those three teams are played in the $(m-1)$-th slot, which is in particular called \textit{the last slot}, consisting of six days.

 Next, we show how to set up the games in the super-games.

 \paragraph{Normal super-games:} Each normal super-game is composed of eight games on four days.
 Let a normal super-game of super-teams $u_i$ and $u_j$ is held in the $s$-th slot, where the direction of the edge is from $u_i$ to $u_j$ $(1\leq i, j\leq m-1$ and $1\leq s \leq m-2)$.
 Recall that the super-team $u_{i}$ consists of two teams $t_{2i-1}$ and $t_{2i}$, and $u_{j}$ of $t_{2j-1}$ and $t_{2j}$.
 The eight games in this super-game will be played in days from $4s-3$ to $4s$, as shown in Figure \ref{fig6}.
 In Figure \ref{fig6}, each directed edge represents a game held in the home venue of the team of the tail vertex.